-Data collected by the CNS Monitor from various physiologic monitors and therapeutic devices is time-synchronized and integrated on customized displays.
-Displays that show multiple measurements provide a better picture of brain status by revealing relationships between the metrics.
+Data collected by the CNS Monitor from various physiological monitors and therapeutic devices are time-synchronized and integrated on customized displays.
 Trended displays allow you to see and track changes over time.
-These insights empower you to make more effective decisions about patient care.
+These insights help you make informed decisions about patient care.

 Ease of Use for Efficient Care

 The Component Neuromonitoring System (CNS) makes it easy to record, view, and share meaningful information.
 Point-of-care instruction provides tutorials that clearly explain how to set up the CNS Monitor and connect external devices for data collection.
 Once the devices are connected, you no longer have to worry about missing measurements because all the data will be recorded by the CNS Monitor.